iipc/warcaroo/README.md

 Building
 --------

-Currently, there are no releases so you need to build from source.
+Currently there are no releases so you need to build from source.

 Install [OpenJDK 21 or newer](https://adoptium.net/) and [Apache Maven](https://maven.apache.org/).